Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

 - “Conscientious people stay healthier and live longer for three reasons:

-- they do more things to protect their health.
+- They do more things to protect their health.

-- they are biologically predisposed to be healthier, and
+- They are biologically predisposed to be healthier, and

-- they tend to end up in healthier situations and relationships.”
+- They tend to end up in healthier situations and relationships.”

 - “Those who worked the hardest often lived the longest…especially if they were involved in meaningful careers and were dedicated to things and people beyond themselves.”

 - “It was clear that working hard to overcome adversity or biting off more than you can chew—and then chewing it—does not generally pose a health risk.
-Striving to accomplish your goals, setting new aims when milestones are reached, and staying engaged and productive are exactly what those heading to a long life tend to do.
+Striving to accomplish your goals, setting new aims when milestones are reached, and staying engaged and productive is exactly what those heading to a long life tend to do.
 The long-lived didn’t shy away from hard work; the exact opposite seemed true.”

 - Resilience is protective for health